rdsea/iCOMOTSensors/README.md

 ## Contact
 Code is currently updated and uploaded.
-Contact Hong-Linh Truong (hong-linh.truong@tuwien.ac.at) for further information
+Contact Hong-Linh Truong (linh.truong@aalto.fi) for further information

+## Acknowledgment

+The work is partially supported by the [H2020 U-test project](http://www.u-test.eu) and the [H2020 Inter-IoT](http://www.inter-iot-project.eu/), with a lot of in-kind effort from students and also is benefited from our collaboration with industries, who share use cases and data.